topquark22/morseR24/README.md

 -  If red LED lights immediately, that means you are configured as a receiver and the radio is disabled.
 This configuration is unsupported.

--  If it happens during transmission of a message, the PIN_RED will light up on the slave to indicate a bad checksum of the data packet.
-This can be cleared by retransmitting the data from the master.
+-  If it happens during transmission of a message, the PIN_RED will light up on the slave to indicate that an invalid packet was received.
+The problem should be investigated and the slave reset.

 ## Test mode